cig-hellopoland/hp-client-helpdesk-web/README.md

 ## Using HTTPClient
 By default we use [axios](https://github.com/axios/axios) for request handling.
 It consists of two classes:
-- axiosClient, which provides common methods that can be used depending on project requirements
+- axiosCommons, which provides common methods that can be used depending on project requirements
 - httpClient, which configures axios instance

 ### HTTPClient Interceptors